 Producing industry-leading content that grows your business involves:

 That is a lot of work.
 Let’s talk about each step.

 You’re looking at:

-Maybe you’re in a B2B space and your competitors look very… B2B.
+For instance, maybe you’re in a B2B space and your competitors look very… B2B.

-But I’m getting ahead of myself.
-How do you put together that strategy?
+But, how do you put together that strategy?